Lumpy skin disease outbreak in India: Outbreak

 In November 2019 lumpy skin disease in the country was confirmed in a lab.
 It was mainly restricted to sporadic cases in locations such as Odisha.
 The origin or source of the disease in India, as well as the outbreak in 2022 remained unknown.
 A comparison and analysis of the 2022 outbreak with the 2019 version found differences in the disease.
 States such as Kerala reported 30-40 cases each between December 2019 and January 2021.
 In August 2020 cases were reported from Assam.

 Cases were first reported in April 2022 from Gujarat.
 In late July 2022 Gujarat introduced bans on cattle movement in select districts.
 Maharashtra's first case was reported on August 4 in Jalgaon district.
 On 6 August Rajasthan imposed restrictions on cattle fairs.
 On 20 August Panchkula district banned inter-district transport.
 On 24 August Uttar Pradesh started introducing restrictions.
 Affected districts in Madhya Pradesh saw movement bans.
 On 14 September cattle transport in Mumbai was banned; health certification is needed for movement.
 On 23 September Uttar Pradesh initiated more bans in movement of cattle.
 States such as Chhattisgarh initiated preventive measures even while it reported no cases of the disease.
 Delhi started free vaccinations on 26 September.

 Impact

 The direct economic loss includes the value of the dead cattle, and associated losses such as decrease in the production of milk, including a decrease of yield in infected cattle.
 Movement restrictions add to the indirect losses.
 In August 2022 Gujarat reported a dip in milk collection amounting to approximately 1,00,000 liters per day in certain locations.
 Collection of milk in Rajasthan fell by over 20% in August 2022; by September collection had decreased by 500,000-600,000 litres per day.
 In some places collection has fallen to zero in Rajasthan.
 This has not impacted the price of milk.
 On 12 September Mother Dairy's managing director said the impact on production was minor.

 Scientific response

-Indian laboratories have undertaken research on a domestic vaccine since 2019.
-Lumpi-ProVacInd was launched in August 2022.
-The vaccine has not been cleared for emergency use.

-Goat pox vaccine has been found effective and is being administered.
-Veterinary Biological Research Institute, Telangana, Indian Immunologicals and Hester Biosciences are manufacturing the goat pox vaccine.
-India also has capabilities for manufacturing a sheep pox vaccine.